NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

     For details or special installation requirements, refer to the `Micromamba documentation page <https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html>`_.

-    .. note:: Downgrade tio version 1.5.6 is required due to a bug in the latest micromamba release.
+    .. note:: Downgrade to version 1.5.6 is required due to a bug in the latest micromamba release.
 We will update the documentation once the bug is fixed by micromamba.

 2. Download and install Nanoscope